cvilas/guidance/people/leaders_code.md

 - Take the time to read for pleasure.
 - Take the time for frequent long walks (3-4 times a week) untethered to devices
 - Every week, set aside time to pick an unfamiliar area of work my team is engaged in (eg: codebase).
 Study it to understand it.
 Leave it in better shape than I found it - fix issues, document, clean up.
 Do this with intent to build my own knowhow and skills
 - My personal role models are consultant medical doctors and airline pilots.
-These professionals are practitioners, not managers.
-They continue to be hands on and continue to keep their skills sharp throughout their career.
+They are life-long practitioners of their craft.

 ## On Benefits